Preamp-Library/Acustica-Audio/README.md

 Acustica-Audio preamp library!

 This is a library that contains snapshots of Acustica Audio plug ins preamp section.
-The idea is to collect them all, so we can use this library to look at, before you choose a preamp, so we can all make educated choices.
+The idea is to collect them all, so you can use this library to look at, before you choose a preamp, so you can all make educated choices:

 Acustica Audio webside:       http://www.acustica-audio.com